Skip to content

 • Assess for pain and treat appropriately

-• Note on pharmacologic management: There is no pharmacologic intervention known to prevent or treat of delirium.
-Reserve for agitation impairing patient safety when non-pharmacologic interventions alone are unsuccessful.
+• Note on pharmacologic management: There is no pharmacologic intervention known to prevent or treat delirium.
+Medications for agitation only treat certain behavioral symptoms of delirium, are typically ineffective/harmful for hypoactive delirium, and do not modify the underlying pathological process.
+Reserve medications for agitation impairing patient safety when non-pharmacologic interventions alone are unsuccessful.
 See agitation section for medication approach